Sharing Circle

 Processes that help you shift from they/that make me feel to I feel X about what they said or feel x about that moment

-Processes that help you explore shifting from reacting to be in the now.
+Processes that help you explore shifting from reacting to choosing.

-Processes that help you notice how your feelings/emotions about a past event are changing in the moment while the past remains the same.
+Processes that help you notice how your feelings/emotions about a past event are constantly changing while the past remains the same.